Duncan Livingstone

-Duncan Livingstone (Donnchadh MacDhunlèibhe) (Torloisk, Isle of Mull, 30 March 1877 – Pretoria, Republic of South Africa, 25 May 1964) was a Scottish Gaelic Bard from the Isle of Mull, who lived most of his life in South Africa.
+Duncan Livingstone (Donnchadh MacDhunlèibhe) (Torloisk, Isle of Mull, 30 March 1877 – Pretoria, Republic of South Africa, 25 May 1964) was a Scottish Gaelic poet from the Isle of Mull, who lived most of his life in South Africa.

 Family origins

-Livingstone's grandfather, Alexander Livingstone, was the uncle of the African explorer and missionary David Livingstone.
+Livingstone's grandfather, Alexander Livingstone, was the uncle of the explorer of Africa and missionary David Livingstone.

 Life

 Early life

-Duncan Livingstone was born in his grandfather's Croft at Reudle, near Torloisk House on the Isle of Mull.
+Duncan Livingstone was born in his grandfather's croft at Reudle, near Torloisk House on the Isle of Mull.
 His father, Donald Livingstone (Dòmhnall Mac Alasdair 'ic Iain 'ic Dhòmhnall 'ic Dhonnchaidh) (1843–1924) was a joiner and stone-mason.
-The Poet's mother was Jane MacIntyre (Sine nighean Donnchaidh mhic Iain) (1845-1938), a native of Ballachulish who was said to be the grandniece of the Gaelic poet Duncan Ban MacIntyre (1724-1812).
-The Bard was the third of seven children and the outlines of the house where he was born may still be seen today.
+Duncan's mother was Jane MacIntyre (Sine nighean Donnchaidh mhic Iain) (1845-1938), a native of Ballachulish who was said to be the grandniece of the Gaelic poet Duncan Ban MacIntyre (1724-1812).
+Duncan was the third of seven children and the outlines of the house where he was born may still be seen today.

 Duncan's parents had married in Glasgow in 1872.
 His mother had worked as a domestic servant.
 His father had lived in Canada and worked in the construction of timber houses.
 When Duncan was 18-months old, his family moved to Tobermory, where he was educated.
 He later recalled, however, "The scholars of my day were thrashed if they spoke Gaelic in the school or i environs."

 When Livingstone was 16, his family moved to 126 Talisman Road in Glasgow.
 Duncan first became a clerk and then a stonemason's apprentice.
 When the Second Boer War broke out, he learned that the Laird of Torloisk was raising a cavalry regiment and immediately enlisted.